eighteyes/tt-rules/manual.md

 The turn after children escape, adults return to lay waste to Troll Town.
 For each Child that escapes, return 1 Adult, starting at the bridge.

 ### Adult Behavior
-Each adult will determine Pathing Pattern as a child, but instead of repeating at the end of a path sequence, the adult damages, then breaks the nearest Path Join.
+Each adult will determine Pathing Pattern as a child, but instead of repeating at the end of a path sequence, the adult breaks the nearest Path Join.

 ### Boats
 Groups of 4 Adults will raid in boats.
 Boats are represented by cards thrown from the top orientation from a short distance away (2-5 feet), aiming at the bridge.
 If the thrown card doesn't touch any game piece, re-orient the throw from where the card lies.
 Boats land on sections of Troll Town determined where a thrown card lies.
 After landing, Adults will start at the nearest Hex.